 Tip #7: Wash Your Hands

 - Clean your hands often.
-Whether at home or abroad, proper hand-washing is an important key to preventing foodborne illness.
+Whether at home or abroad, proper hand-washing is key to preventing foodborne illness.

 - Use soap or hand sanitizer.
-Wash your hands with soap and warm water, especially before eating and after using the bathroom.
-When soap and warm water aren't available, use an alcohol-based hand sanitizer instead.
+Wash your hands with soap and clean water.
+This is especially important before eating and after using the bathroom.
+When soap and clean water aren't available, use an alcohol-based hand sanitizer instead.
 Pack it in your carry-on, purse or backpack for easy access.

 Tip #8: Take Care of Yourself if You Get Sick

 - Seek help if you need medical treatment.
-If you experience a more serious illness, the U.S. Department of State can help travelers locate medical services.
+If you have travel insurance, contact the provider's hotline for advice.
+The U.S. Department of State also can help travelers locate medical services.

 Find a Nutrition Expert